Best of Egypt Tour

 Arrival in the Land of the Pharaohs, at Cairo International Airport.
 Flo Tours Representative will be waiting for you after you get your luggage and clear customs and will be holding the Flo Tours Sign, then will transfer you to your hotel.

-Tonight, you may choose our Optional Tour: Sound & Light Show in Cairo.
+Tonight, you may choose our Sound & Light Show in Cairo.
 It tells the story of the Pyramids and the Sphinx.
 Inaugurated in April of 1961, with the narrative voice of the late Richard Burton, magnificent sound and lighting effects, the show begins with the narrative of the Sphinx, who has been the guardian of the city of the dead for five thousand years.
 Overseeing the building of the three pyramids, the Sphinx reflects on the historical contributions of Thutmosis IV, Akhnaten, Nefertiti and Tutankhamun.